Melbourne Village, Florida

 Melbourne Village is a town in Brevard County, Florida.
-The population was 662 at the 2010 United States Census.
-It is part of the Palm Bay–Melbourne–Titusville Metropolitan Statistical Area, and is the smallest incorporated municipality (by population) in Brevard County.
+It is part of the Palm Bay–Melbourne–Titusville, Florida Metropolitan Statistical Area, and is the smallest incorporated municipality (by population) in Brevard County.
+The population was 681 at the 2020 US Census, up from 662 at the 2010 census.

 History

-The area that is now the town was previously used for raising cattle.
-Aerial photographs from circa 1943 of the area show some native oak hammocks, pine lowlands, and cleared areas for cattle grazing.

-Virginia Wood, Elizabeth Nutting, and Margaret Hutchinson came from Dayton, Ohio, following the end of World War II to the area of Melbourne, Florida.
-Their goal was to build a community from scratch for people wanting to establish a lifestyle that was simple and close to nature.
+Virginia Wood, Elizabeth Nutting, and Margaret Hutchinson came from Dayton, Ohio in 1947, following the end of World War II to the area of Melbourne, Florida.
+Their goal was to establish a community for people seeking a lifestyle that was simple and close to nature.
 This social experiment was an “intentional community”, a response to the hardships of the Great Depression.
 The founders were influenced by the concepts and teachings of Ralph Borsodi, who also lived in Melbourne Village from 1950 to 1960.
 Many early residents cleared their land, built their own houses, and ran small home businesses, from organic gardening to raising chinchillas, in order to help support themselves and their families.
 There was a community store run on the honor system.
 Early families overcame the lack of construction materials for civilian use immediately following World War II by purchasing and relocating surplus military barracks from nearby bases.
 Two of these barracks still remain, one being the Original Melbourne Village Hall and the other a private residence.

-The Town of Melbourne Village was incorporated in 1957 out of concern of being annexed by Melbourne or included in the subsequent incorporation of West Melbourne.
+The Town of Melbourne Village was incorporated in 1957 out of concern of being annexed by Melbourne or included in the subsequent incorporation of West Melbourne, Florida.

 Geography

+The approximate coordinates for the Town of Melbourne Village is located at 28°5′18″N 80°40′1″W.

 According to the United States Census Bureau, the town has a total area of 0.6 square miles (1.0 km^{2}), primarily land, with several small ponds.

 The village is surrounded by West Melbourne, except the northeastern portion of the town, where it is bordered by Melbourne.